Data leak: More than 30,000 LPM Property Management clients' personal data available

 The issue was "very quickly rectified" by technology contractors by June 11, he said.

-He could not confirm if contact had also been made prior.
+He could not confirm if contact had also been made prior, and said there was no record of CyberNews or Vadix trying to contact LPM.

 "We take the protection of our clients' data very seriously.